Izu, Shizuoka: Demographics

 Per Japanese census data, the population of Izu has been in decline over the past 60 years.

 Climate

-The city has a climate characterized by characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
+The city has a climate characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
 The average annual temperature in Izu is 15.9 °C. The average annual rainfall is 2035 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.5 °C, and lowest in January, at around 6.3 °C.

 History

 During the Edo period, most of Izu Province was tenryō territory under direct control of the Tokugawa shogunate, although portions near modern Shuzenji were under the control of the Ōkubo clan of Ogino-Yamanaka Domain.
 During the establishment of the modern municipalities system in the early Meiji period in 1889, the area was reorganized into several villages under Kimisawa District, Shizuoka Prefecture.
 Kimisawa District merged with Tagata District in 1896.

 Shuzenji became a town in 1924, followed by Toi in 1938, Nakaizu in 1958, and Amagiyugashima in 1960.
 The city of Izu was established on April 1, 2004, by the merger of the towns of Shuzenji, Toi, Nakaizu and Amagiyugashima (all from Tagata District).